 We all bring equity to the business.
 Financial equity (maybe) and sweat equity (essential).
 Sweat equity is the skill, expertise, passion the founder has and the ability to manage all of the other aspects of growing that business.

 Where is your enthusiasm and skill set and what else needs to be done to run and grow a successful business?
 How are you going to get the other things done so your skill set is not diluted or distracted?
 We really do need to be able to manage priorities.

 Why are you in business rather than seeking employment?
 What do you want that business to look like in the short medium and long term?
 And what does the end game look like?
 Is it going to be a lifestyle business?
 There’s nothing wrong with building a business around your chosen lifestyle.

 Is it a business that you want to grow through partnerships, acquisitions or organic growth?
 How are you going to achieve this?
-What are you going to have to let go?
+What are you going to have to let go of?

 When will you be generating enough business to afford to employ people?

 In the short term, I guess most people will turn to apps.
-Time saving devices that will enable them to get more done at lower cost.
+Time-saving devices that will enable them to get more done at a lower cost.